jnqnfe/gong/README.md

 ====================

  - lib/          - The library itself
- - bin/          - An interactive "playground" program for testing out the library's functionality
+ - bin/          - An interactive “playground” program for testing out the library’s functionality